kaviara-14/Terraform-Learning/InterviewPrep/Interviewprep.md

 * setup cornJob in cicd pipeline to check the drift, like corn job for dailyy to detect the drift
 * use terraform plan to check any changes happend in the infrastructure comparing with state file, if changes happend send out email
 * use terraform refresh

+33. You are tasked with managing a multi-region infrastructure using Terraform.
+How would you structure your configuration to ensure resources are deployed consistently across multiple regions?

+* we can use modular-approach
+* we can use alias to specify the instance in which region it needs to be created